 When I was working at an ATV dealership one of the last things people thought of was the ramps they would need to get it in there truck or even there trailer.
 You would be surprised by how many calls I got when the customer has already left their house and wanted to know if we have ramps to load there machine up.

 Of course, we would have the ramps.

 A lot of the time we would get guys who ask what kind of ramp do they need?
 Who makes the best ATV ramps?
 Wood or Aluminum?

 You need figure out what you’ll use the ramps with the most.
 Do you need them for your trailer?
 Your pickup?
 If you have a pickup is it lifted?
 These questions can affect what kind of ramps you need.
 Especially if you have a lifted truck.

 Avoid Two Piece

-You’ll want a nice long aluminum ramp one piece like this one.
+You’ll want a nice long aluminum ramps like this (Amazon Link Ad).

 You would be surprised by how many times I have seen people ride their machine up into the bed of their truck and the ramp slip out from there ATV and they fall and seriously hurt themselves.